 Many factors contribute to the cost of a plan: premium, deductible, copayments, and coinsurance.
 These costs can change from year to year, creep up, and become too high for some beneficiaries.
 For example, perhaps your client on a Medicare Supplement can’t handle the monthly premium anymore and is wondering about a Medicare Advantage plan.

-AEP is the time to see if your client’s plan is still affordable for them.
-Considering almost two-thirds of all Medicare Advantage Prescription Drug (MAPD) plans have $0 premiums, chances are pretty good you’ll be able to find a plan that will lower your client’s expenses.
+AEP is the time to see if your client’s plan is still affordable for them, or whether another option might be a better fit.
+Chances are pretty good you may be able to find a plan that will lower your client’s expenses.

 Reason 2: Their Health Needs Changed